TempeHS/2027CT_myFlaskSite_Munkhbayar.T/README.md

 <!-- Write 1–2 paragraphs
 My website is very poor on delivering a way for kids to find a club near them. only a map for nsw being in there.
 I would like to have made it so that each state had a map embeded into the page so when you click on the drop down menu it scrolled down to each one.

-My NPP was also vwery poor
+My NPP was also very poor, it didnt even load when I tried to get it up.
+I intdended for it to have a text with an image on the side.

 ## 4. Acknowledgements